pawelgrzybek/pawelgrzybek.com/content/posts/2015-12-31-top-picks-2015-december.md

 [http://flexboxfroggy.com/](http://flexboxfroggy.com/)

 Learning by playing.
-Cool idea to familiarise people with flexbox properties.
+Cool idea to familiarize people with flexbox properties.
 Beer for [Thomas Park](https://twitter.com/thomashpark) for this idea!

 - - -